silene/path/README.md

   makes sense to process multiple, equally spaced wavelengths along a single path.

+- Metallic reflection is just refraction with a complex, varying index of refraction.

+As for raymarching and signed distance functions, a great reference was [Inigo Quilez's website](https://iquilezles.org/articles/distfunctions/), which is a treasure trove of ideas.

 Note: A slightly modern C++ compiler is needed, as the code relies on several C++20 features.